eminsk/yfinance-ta-patterns/README.md

 - TA-Lib is pulled from PyPI wheels at install time (no bundled wheel).

 ### Notes
-- The project assumes an installed TA-Lib binary; PyPI now ships wheels with the C library embedded for Windows/macOS/Linux on CPython 3.9–3.14.
+- The project assumes an installed TA-Lib binary; CI builds the TA-Lib C library from source on Linux/macOS and uses the PyPI wheel on Windows.
+PyPI wheels exist for CPython 3.9–3.14, so local installs can rely on them unless you prefer to build from source.
 If you adjust the Python version, update `pyproject.toml` accordingly.